videolan/x265/doc/reST/cli.rst

 	specified.
 Useful when there is a desire to signal 0 values for max-cll and max-fall.
 Default disabled.

-.. option:: --hdr-opt, --no-hdr-opt
+.. option:: --hdr10-opt, --no-hdr10-opt

-	Add luma and chroma offsets for HDR/WCG content.
-	Input video should be 10 bit 4:2:0.
-Applicable for HDR content.
+	Enable block-level luma and chroma QP optimization for HDR10 content as suggested in ITU-T H-series Recommendations – Supplement 15.
+	Source video should have HDR10 characteristics such as 10-bit depth 4:2:0 with Bt.2020 color primaries and SMPTE ST.2084 transfer characteristics.
 	It is recommended that AQ-mode be enabled along with this feature.
 Default disabled.

 .. option:: --dhdr10-info <filename>